andresramirezl/ecomerce-onebox/README.md

 ## Contribuir

-1. Fork el proyecto
+1. Fork the project
-2. Crear una rama para tu feature (`git checkout -b feature/AmazingFeature`)
+2. Create a branch for your feature (`git checkout -b feature/AmazingFeature`)
-3. Commit tus cambios (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push a la rama (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Abrir un Pull Request
+5. Open a Pull Request

-## Licencia

-[Tipo de Licencia] - ver el archivo LICENSE.md para más detalles

-## Contacto
+## Contact

 [Andres] - [feliperamirez@gmail.com]